-Pro-forma adjustments include revenue and net income (loss) of the acquired business for each period.
-Other pro forma adjustments include intangible amortization expense and interest expense based on debt issued in connection with the acquisition as if the acquisition were completed on January 1, 2021.
+Pro forma adjustments include revenue and net income of the acquired business for each period.
+Other pro forma adjustments include intangible amortization expense and interest expense based on debt issued or repaid in connection with the acquisition as if the acquisition was completed on January 1, 2021.